ClinSeq/autoseq-snakemake/docs/server_launch.md

 |-- tools
 ```

-The `autoseq-genome` directory contains the reference genome (GRCh37) and all the associated files.
-The `autoseq-snakemake` directory contains all the pipelines, their conda environment, documentation and some test samples to check the pipeline.
-The `containers` has all the singularity images used in the pipeline and the `tools` directory contains all the additional tools used in autoseq pipeline.
-The `autoseq-snakemake` directory contains further subdirectories for each of the 5 pipeline we use.
-Inside each pipeline we have `rules` directory containing all rules and a `Snakefile`.
-Their structure is shown below.
+* The `autoseq-genome` directory houses the reference genome (GRCh37) and associated files.
+* The `autoseq-snakemake` directory contains all pipeline scripts, Conda environments, documentation, and test samples for verifying pipeline functionality.
+* The `containers` directory stores all Singularity images used by the pipeline.
+* The `tool` directory contains additional tools required for the autoseq pipeline.

+Within the `autoseq-snakemake` directory, there are subdirectories for each of the five pipelines we use.
+Each pipeline has a `rules` directory containing the specific rules, along with a `Snakefile`.
+The structure for these subdirectories is as follows:

 ```
 |-- docs